topcoat/topcoat/README.md

 ### Running the tests

-To run the tests `clone` the repo, `cd` into the test folder and start a localserver there.
+To run the tests `clone` the repo, `cd` into the test folder and start a localserver (suggestion `python -m SimpleHTTPServer` on osx/linux will start an http server on port 8000) there.
 Navigate to the specific address and you'll be able to run the tests.

 ### Building the src